-A Battery engaged Riel's forces at Fish Creek and Batoche.
-The Alberta Field Force, under Major-General T. B. Strange, fought the Metis at Frenchman's Butte.
+A Battery and the Winnipeg Field Battery engaged Riel's forces at Fish Creek and Batoche.
+B Battery confronted Poundmaker at Cut Knife Hill with Col Otter.
+The Alberta Field Force, under MGen Strange, fought the Métis at Frenchman's Butte.

-The Battle of Batoche (9 May to 12 May 1885) resulted in the defeat of the Metis and First Nations.
+The Battle of Batoche (9 - 12 May 1885) resulted in the defeat of the Métis and First Nations.
 The Canadian government executed Louis Riel for treason.
-The rebellion and execution of Louis Riel remain controversial topics.
+The rebellion and execution of Riel remain controversial topics.

 The South African War 1899-1902

-War broke out in South Africa between the British and Boer in 1899.
+War broke out in South Africa between the British and Dutch colonists called Boers in 1899.
 Canada provided a volunteer force to aid the British.
 Among the volunteers were three batteries of Field Artillery – C, D, and E Batteries.

 C Battery helped relieve Colonel Robert Baden-Powell's Garrison under siege at Mafeking.
 D Battery helped save the 12 Pounder guns during the Battle of Leliefontein, while E Battery assisted with the liberation of Douglas on the Vaal River.